DataDog/browser-sdk/developer-extension/README.md

 ### From the Chrome Web Store

-The extension is accessible to **Datadog employees** on the [Chrome Web Store](https://chrome.google.com/webstore/detail/datadog-browser-sdk-devel/boceobohkgenpcpogecpjlnmnfbdigda).
+The extension is available to **Datadog employees** on the [Chrome Web Store](https://chrome.google.com/webstore/detail/datadog-browser-sdk-devel/boceobohkgenpcpogecpjlnmnfbdigda).

 ### By loading the extension unpacked